Carbon-Cycle-Initiative/letters/README.md

 refining, distributing etc. fossile fuels are put on the watchlist.

+Wikipedia has a [List of largest oil and gas companies by revenue](https://en.wikipedia.org/wiki/List_of_largest_oil_and_gas_companies_by_revenue).
+The list has a significant long tail, so we'll really have to write all of them.
+The list is led by Saudi, Chinese, US, Kuwait and UK companies.

+TODO: Put all of them on the watchlist, including contacts of directors and officers.  __Use only public sources and cite them__.

 ## Extractors

 * List fossile fuel companies with D&Os and contact